korneliuszo/vbados/README.md

 # Building the source

-This requires [OpenWatcom 2.0](http://open-watcom.github.io/) to build, and I have only tried with the latest (March 2022) snapshot, albeit it may likely work with older versions, starting from 1.9.
+This requires [OpenWatcom 2.0](http://open-watcom.github.io/) to build, and I have only tried with the latest (November 2022) snapshot, albeit it may likely work with older versions, starting from 1.9.

 I have tested building it on a Linux host as well as building on MS-DOS itself